-The constrained transport algorithm evolves the magnetic field in such a way as to conserve magnetic divergence.
+The constrained-transport algorithm evolves the magnetic field in such a way as to conserve magnetic divergence.
 If the initial conditions have zero divergence, the divergence remains zero indefinitely.
-Even if any monopoles do grow slowly, they can be removed at negligible computational expense with a Fourier projection, say, once every thousand timesteps.Care must be taken with the initial conditions, however, because the divergence depends on the method for approximately evaluating derivatives.
-One may use, for example, a spectral or a finite difference divergence operator.
+Even if any monopoles do grow slowly, they can be removed at negligible computational expense with a Fourier projection, say, once every 1000 time steps.
+Care must be taken with the initial conditions, however, because the divergence depends on the method for approximately evaluating derivatives.
+One may use, for example, a spectral or a finite-difference divergence operator.
 For constrained transport to work, the derivatives used for making the initial conditions divergenceless must be the same as those used in the simulation.
 Even an analytic function with vanishing divergence may not have vanishing numerical divergence.

 To initialize the magnetic field, we apply the following procedure.
-In three dimensions, let the wavenumbers for the magnetic field Fourier components $\hat{\mathbf{B}}$ be \mathbf{k} , the length of each side of the simulation volume be \mathbf{L} , and the number of grid zones on each side be \mathbf{N} .
-If the magnetic divergence is defined spectrally, then the constraint on the magnetic field is $\hat{\mathbf{B}}(\mathbf{k}) \cdot \mathbf{k} = 0$.
-For a finite difference derivative the constraint is slightly different.
+In three dimensions, let the wavenumbers for the magnetic field Fourier components \hat{B} be k, the length of each side of the simulation volume be L, and the number of grid zones on each side be N. If the magnetic divergence is defined spectrally, then the constraint on the magnetic field is $\hat{B}(k) \cdot k = 0$.
+For a finite-difference derivative the constraint is slightly different.
 If we use the high-order finite difference from § 2.6 (eq.
-11), we can define an adjusted dimensionless wavenumber by and then the finite difference condition for zero divergence is
+[11]), we can define an adjusted dimensionless wavenumber by and then the finite-difference condition for zero divergence is